One dead and two deputies shot in an altercation outside of a Utah jail - Local News 8

 Two sheriff’s deputies were shot and an individual involved in an altercation with the deputies was killed outside the Salt Lake County Metro Jail in Utah on Saturday.

-The individual, whose name has not been released, was shot and killed, Salt Lake County Sheriff Rosie Rivera said during a press briefing.
-Both deputies have been taken to the hospital for treatment.
+The individual, who was identified Sunday as 31-year-old Joshua Michael Johnson, was shot and killed, Salt Lake County Sheriff Rosie Rivera said.

-One deputy is in stable condition after being shot in the face and the other is in critical condition after being shot in the eye, she said.
+Deputy Joshua Buerke was shot in the cheek and was released from the hospital the same day, according to a news release from the sheriff’s office Sunday.
+Deputy Leland Grossett was shot in the eye and underwent surgery; he is currently stable and did not lose his eye, the release said.

 The deputies were part of a campus security team at the jail when an altercation began in a grassy area by the parking lot around 10:30 a.m., Rivera told reporters.